Pylons/pyramid/docs/designdefense.rst

 lodged.
 To give context to discussions that follow, we detail some of the design decisions and trade-offs here.
-In some cases, we acknowledge that the framework can be made better and we describe future steps which will be taken to improve it; in some cases we just file the challenge as "noted", as obviously you can't please everyone all of the time.
+In some cases, we acknowledge that the framework can be made better and we describe future steps which will be taken to improve it; in some cases we just file the challenge as noted, as obviously you can't please everyone all of the time.

 Pyramid Provides More Than One Way to Do It